 The single most important thing once you have symptoms that might be COVID-19 is to stay at home, or to go home if you discover them while not at home.
 Call in sick.
 Stay away from people as much as possible and go to a separate room if you live with others.
 If you live alone, let someone (friend, family) know that you are ill and will keep letting them know how you’re doing.

 As this point you need up-to-date local information.
 Your health authorities may want to know if you have symptoms.
 Reasons for this may include population monitoring to see where the virus is, planning the government’s response as well as opening a channel to follow up with you personally.
 There may be a phone number to call if you have symptoms, or a website to visit, or an app to download.
 Just figure out what the authorities in your area want you to do as soon as you have isolated yourself from others.

 You will want to know whether what you have is just a cold, a flu or actual COVID-19.
 There will be different policies surrounding testing for COVID-19 based on where you are and what stage of the pandemic your area is in.
 Check online, call official hotline numbers, follow official guidelines.
 If testing capacity is limited, you may not qualify for testing, even if you have all the symptoms of COVID-19.

 You may find that the official information on getting tested doesn’t always match the reality on the ground.
-It may be impossible to get through, the queues may be way too long or the waiting conditions unsafe.
+It may be impossible to get through, the lines may be way too long, the waiting conditions may be unsafe.
 (You don’t want to get COVID-19 from trying to find out if you have it.)